Frederick H. Hooper Institute

 setting where children can learn about the Connecticut Valley's

 rich agricultural heritage.
-Since 1985 almost 9,000 students from
+From 1985-2020 almost 9,000 students from

 experiential museum.